 Anxiety.org is greatly concerned with the mental health issues of our military.
 That is why we have worked closely with top university and institutional researchers and leading clinicians to curate helpful and educational resources specifically for our heroes: active duty, reserve and veterans.

-Anxiety disorders is at the top of the list of mental health challenges for service members.
+Anxiety disorders are at the top of the list of mental health challenges for service members.
 Many of the military family statistics are worrisome.
 Consider that:

 There may be a high level of co-morbidity with anxiety disorders.
 Learn more about the following disorders, which often affect military members and veterans, too:

-Increased risk of PTSD in victims of rape
+- Increased risk of PTSD in victims of rap

 Health Fitness Nutrition

 Tony Attwood, Ph.D., is a clinical psychologist specializing in autism spectrum disorders since 1975.
 He's an adjunct professor at Griffith University, Queensland, and a senior consultant at Minds and Hearts clinic in Brisbane.
 His book, "Asperger’s Syndrome – A Guide for Parents and Professionals," sold over 350,000 copies and is translated into 25 languages.
 A prolific author, he speaks at international conferences, conducts workshops, and works with individuals of all ages with Asperger’s syndrome or Autism Spectrum Disorder.